-In light of the above, I require that Options should:
+In summary, Options should:

-- Obtain the notional transfer values of Mr Q's previous pension plans as of the date of this final decision - Obtain the actual transfer value of Mr Q's SIPP, including any outstanding charges as of the date of this final decision - Pay a commercial value to buy any illiquid investments (or treat them as having a zero value) and relieve Mr Q of any liabilities linked to the investment. - Pay an amount into Mr Q's SIPP so as to increase the transfer value to equal the sum of the notional values established.
-This payment should take account of any available tax relief and the effect of charges, and 8% simple interest should be added to it if it is not made within 28 days of this final decision - If the SIPP needs to be kept open only because of the illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed - If Mr Q has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr Q. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this - Pay to Mr Q £500 to compensate him for the distress and inconvenience he's been caused by Options' failings
+- Obtain the actual transfer value of Mr W's SIPP, including any outstanding charges as of the date of the acceptance of my final decision. - Pay a commercial value to buy any illiquid investments (or treat them as having a zero value) and take on any liabilities linked to the SIPP. - Undertake a loss calculation and pay any redress owing in line with the steps set out below.
+This payment should take account of any available tax relief and the effect of charges.
+Options should add interest to this payment if it is not made within 28 days of the acceptance of any final decision I may make. - If the Options SIPP needs to be kept open only because of illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed.

+- If Mr W has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr W. Interest at a rate of 8% simple per year from the date of payment to the date of refund should be added to this. - Pay Mr W £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.